-Applicants auditioning in Chicago, New York, and Los Angeles should prepare for the monologue and interview portions of the audition.
-There will not be a physical and vocal warm-up for off-site auditions.
+Applicants auditioning in Chicago, New York, and Los Angeles should note that there will not be a physical and vocal warm-up for off-site auditions.

-We audition hundreds of applicants each year from almost ten different locales for the Acting program.
-Out of these auditions, approximately 12-14 students will be offered a place in the incoming BFA Acting class.
+We audition hundreds of applicants each year from throughout the country for the BFA Acting program.
+Out of these auditions, approximately 14-16 students will be offered a place in the incoming BFA Acting class.